 First Nations and Inuit Summer Work Experience Program

-The 2019-2020 call for proposals to support activities under the First Nations and Inuit Summer Work Experience program is now open.
-The deadline to submit a proposal is February 15, 2019 at 11:59 p.m., Eastern Time.
+The 2021 to 2022 call for proposals to support activities under the First Nations and Inuit Summer Work Experience program is now closed.
+The deadline to submit a proposal was February 15, 2021 at 11:59 pm, Eastern time.

 This program provides youth with summer employment opportunities where they can gain work experience and develop important skills such as communication, problem-solving and teamwork.